 I know these tasks seem mundane and almost too easy.
 In fact, you’re probably already doing a lot of these things every morning anyway.

-But the secret ingredients to creating a morning routine in 4 simple steps that will last all year is that you have to be intentional and consistent in order to see results.
+But the secret ingredients to creating a morning routine in 4 simple steps, one that will last all year, is you have to be intentional and consistent in order to see results.

-Keep in mind, if you’re new to routines of any kind remember to give yourself lots of grace along the way, forming positive habits takes a while.
+Keep in mind, if you’re new to routines of any kind remember to give yourself lots of grace along the way, forming positive habits takes time.